 |Tuition Remission||Human Resources

 Use the bill correction form to indicate any changes/additions/deletions (e.g., financial aid, enrollment, 529 College Savings, Maryland Pre-Paid, Military, and non-SU scholarships) not showing on your bill.
+If payment is coming from a 529 savings plan, please notify the Cashiers Office via email, telephone, or bill correction form.
 Please check your GullNet To-Do list and complete any tasks for Financial Aid before submitting this form.

 The Buckley Amendment, effective November 1974, prohibits the University from releasing student information to anyone other than the student.
 Written authorization from the student must be provided for other interested parties.